5.0 Upgrade Guide¶

 In this release, the following breaking changes are introduced:

-scheduledTasksquery no longer returns task created by the decorator - Secret settings for sensitive URIs
+scheduledTasksquery no longer returns tasks created by the decorator - Secret settings for sensitive URIs

 - Dependency